Chaayran: chaas or ayran?

 • a dash of Himalayan pink salt

-• Green matcha tea: 1 tsp matcha powder, with 1 tbsp hot water, well mixed
+• Green matcha tea (optional): 1 tsp matcha powder, with 1 tbsp hot water, well mixed

 METHOD

 Run the horchata ingredients with the water through a blender or Nutr and strain back into the mason jar.
-Heat and add the green tea and the sweetener.
+Heat and add the green tea, if using, and the sweetener.

 Serve hot or iced.